 The Call Options, for which our common stock is the underlying security, are derivative assets that requires mark-to-market accounting treatment due to the cash settlement features until the Call Options settle or expire.
 The Call Options are measured and reported at fair value on a recurring basis, within Level 2 of the fair value hierarchy.
 For further discussion of the inputs used to determine the fair value of the Call Options, refer to Note 9 "Financial Instruments and Fair Value Measurements".
-The fair value of the Call Options at March 31, 2019 was approximately \$388.7 million, of which \$155.1 million is recorded in fair value of derivative instruments - current asset and \$233.6 million is recorded in fair value of derivative instruments - long-term asset in the accompanying condensed consolidated balance sheet.
-As of December 31, 2018, the fair value of the Call Options was approximately \$395.1 million of which \$100.1 million is recorded in fair value of derivative instruments - current asset and \$295.0 million is recorded in fair value of derivative instruments - long-term asset in the accompanying consolidated balance sheet.

 The Call Options do not qualify for hedge accounting treatment.
-Therefore, the change in fair value of these instruments is recognized immediately in our condensed consolidated statements of income in other income (expense), net.
-For the three-month periods ended March 31, 2019 and March 31, 2018, the change in the fair value of the Call Options resulted in losses of \$6.4 million and gains of \$13.2 million, respectively.
+Therefore, the change in fair value of these instruments is recognized immediately in our condensed consolidated statements of income in other (expense) income, net.
 Because the terms of the Call Options are substantially similar to those of the Cash Convertible Notes' embedded cash conversion option, discussed below, we expect the effect on earnings from the two derivative instruments to mostly offset each other.